Zeppelin (1971)

 Roy Budd provides the film with vaguely westernish theme music.
 Opportunities for composers in the British film industry to score westerns were understandably limited, so some of them would sneak pseudo-western themes into other films.
 Budd had actually just scored Soldier Blue (1970), so there were rare opportunities and maybe he just hadn't quite got it out of his system.

 Production of the film was marred by a tragic accident during filming.
-According to the special effects man John Richardson, in his book Making Movie Magic, the producer asked for assistance from the makers of Von Richtofen and Brown, a World War I aerial epic, also known as The Red Baron
+According to the special effects man John Richardson in his book Making Movie Magic, the producer asked for assistance from the makers of Von Richtofen and Brown, a World War I aerial epic, also known as The Red Baron

-Von Richtofen and Brown was filming in Ireland using the WWI replicas from The Blue Max, and the makers were asked to film some scenes of their SE5a biplanes, so that they could be cut into Zeppelin's aerial dogfight scene.
+Von Richtofen and Brown was filming in Ireland using the replica aircraft from The Blue Max, and the makers were asked to film some scenes of their SE5a biplanes, so that they could be cut into Zeppelin's aerial dogfight scene.
 One of the planes crashed into the camera helicopter, killing several people, including the famed aerial cameraman Skeets Kelly.
 According to Richardson, the insurers refused to pay out, because the crew were only insured to work on Von Richtofen and Brown, not Zeppelin.

 Zeppelin was made at Pinewood Studios in England and at the Malta Film Facilities.
 The garden party sequence was evidently shot in the Pinewood Studios gardens, as the country house in the background is the studios' administration building.
 Carreg Cennan Castle in Wales also gets a credit, although this appears to be playing the Scottish castle in the aerial scenes only.